Nicolae Dică

-Nicolae Constantin Dică ([nikoˈla.e konstanˈtin ˈdikə]; born 9 May 1980) is a Romanian professional football manager and former player, currently in charge of Liga I club Mioveni.
+Nicolae Constantin Dică ([nikoˈla.e konstanˈtin ˈdikə]; born 9 May 1980) is a Romanian professional football manager and former player.

 Deployed as an attacking midfielder or a forward, Dică was known for his incisive passing, long balls and spectacular finishes.
 He played professionally in four countries, but spent most of his career in his native Romania representing Dacia Mioveni, Argeș Pitești, Steaua București, CFR Cluj and Viitorul Constanța.
 He was a Romanian international for seven years, and was selected for the UEFA Euro 2008.

-Since his retirement as a player, Dică has had several stints as either an assistant, a caretaker or a head coach at his former club Steaua București—now named FCSB.
+Since his retirement as a player, Dică has had several stints as either an assistant, a caretaker or a head coach at his former club Steaua București.
 He also managed Argeș Pitești and was an assistant at the Romania national team.

 Club career

 Dacia Pitești

 Dică started playing professional football when he was 18 years old at a local team Dacia Pitești.

 In his first season, Dică played in 17 games and scored 5 times for Dacia.
-In the second, he became a first team player and had a very good season, with Dacia finishing fourth in the Romanian Divizia B. He was one of the top scorers in the league that season with 14 goals.
+In the second, he became a first team player and had a very good season, with Dacia finishing fourth in the Divizia B. He was one of the top scorers in the league that season with 14 goals.

 Argeș Pitești

-Dică was seen as an upcoming talent and the local Divizia A club, FC Argeș Pitești, signed him in 2000.
-He made his debut for FC Argeș Pitești in a 2–1 win against Gaz Metan Mediaș.
+Dică was seen as an upcoming talent and the local Divizia A club, Argeș Pitești, signed him in 2000.
+He made his debut for Argeș Pitești in a 2–1 win against Gaz Metan Mediaș.
 He was soon awarded the captain's armband after the transfers of Adrian Mutu to Dinamo București and Adrian Neaga to Steaua București.

 Steaua București

 Romanian giants Steaua București paid €250,000 to sign him from Argeș Pitești in December 2003.
 He was transferred to Steaua after the recommendation of Victor Pițurcă and Mihai Stoica.

-He made his debut in Europe in the 2004–05 UEFA Cup season, when Steaua eliminated previous winners Valencia, en route to the Round of 16, where they were knocked out by another Spanish side Villareal.
+He made his debut in Europe in the 2004–05 UEFA Cup season, when Steaua eliminated previous winners Valencia, en route to the Round of 16, where they were knocked out by another Spanish side Villarreal.

 In 2005 after Dică lost the chance to play in the UEFA Champions League, due to Steaua being eliminated by Rosenborg BK, he had another successful season in the UEFA Cup.
 The Bucharest club defeated the likes of Lens, Heereenven, Real Betis and their Romanian rivals Rapid București, on their way to the UEFA CUP semi-final, where they were eliminated by English Premier League club, Middlesbrough.